 How do Instagram and Snapchat make their money you might ask yourself.
-Before we address that let’s take a quick look on how they started.
+Before we address that, let’s take a quick look at how they started.

-A dude by the name of Kevin System learned code at night and built a prototype app.
-He share it with a friend by the name of Mike Krueger and bumped into some investors and somehow convinced them to “fund” their idea.
+A man by the name of Kevin System learned to code at night and built a prototype app.
+He shares it with a friend by the name of Mike Krueger and bumped into some investors and somehow convinced them to “fund” their idea.

-Pretty much betting on a start up company if they can success or not.
-Meaning if they make a profit or nah.
+Pretty much betting on a start-up company if they can achieve success or not.
+Meaning if they make a profit or not.

 An infographic on how Instagram started.

-Shout out to Anna Vital for creating this awesome infograpgh
+Shout out to Anna Vital for creating this awesome infographic

 Instagram made $700 million in 2015.
 All by through ads paid for by advertisers.

-Adds an human touch to ads and it feels less invasive and way more personal and natural.
-They even go a step forward and place ads where it would most likely to work, sparing all of us from ads that feels out of place and seems stupid.
+Adds a human touch to ads and it feels less invasive and way more personal and natural.
+They even go a step forward and place ads where it would be most likely to work, sparing all of us from ads that feel out of place and seems stupid.

 Yea Kinobody ads on Youtube I’m talking to you!
 But I’ll digress.

-This is what Instagram and Snapchat do.
+That what Instagram and Snapchat do.
 They sell ads space.
 Yea ain’t shit changed.
-It’s not that much different from Mad Men but instead of selling ads on print or TV it moved to Instagram and Snapchat.
-Same concept just different ways to apply that concept.
+It’s not that much different from Mad Men, but instead of selling ads on print or TV it moved to Instagram and Snapchat.
+Same concept just different ways to apply that idea.

 Snapchat Reportedly Targets At Least $300 Million In 2016 Revenue.
 Same with Instagram all from selling ads.

-Not sure about you but I’m really excited about the future.
+Not sure about you but I’m excited about the future.